kjacyno/horspital/README.md

 Submit a pull request to the original repository.

 ## Disclaimer
-This is till work in progress :)
+This is still work in progress :)